-By May 2014, Rosetta will be just 934,000 kilometres from the comet 67P/Churyumov-Gerasimenko .
-It will then spend several weeks conducting a rendezvous manoeuvre.
-In August 2014, a mere 100 kilometres from the comet, the orbiter will begin mapping its target to locate a suitable landing site for Philae.
-The actual touchdown point will be defined in October 2014.
-Philae is scheduled to land on the comet 11 November 2014 – a first in the history of space flight.
+By May 2014, Rosetta was just 934,000 kilometres from the comet 67P/Churyumov-Gerasimenko.
+It then spent several weeks conducting a rendezvous manoeuvre.
+In August 2014, a mere 100 kilometres from the comet, the orbiter bagin mapping its target to locate a suitable landing site for Philae.
+The actual touchdown point was defined in October 2014: landing site 'J' on the comet head.
+Philae is scheduled to land on the comet 12 November 2014 – a first in the history of space flight.

 Philae will anchor itself to the comet